Mikko Rantanen, Avalanche shoot down Sharks - NewsBreak

 The Avalanche broke the tie on the power play nearly six minutes later.
 Kadri, who briefly went to the dressing room after a hard check in the corner, sent a pass to Rantanen on the right side of the net, and he beat Kahkonen at 12:17.
 It was his 34th of the season.

-Burakovsky sealed it three minutes later with his 19th goal of the season at 15:16.
+Burakovsky sealed it with his 19th goal of the season at 15:16.

 Comments / 0